 Doing what I was doing in sales wasn’t all bad because it afforded me the opportunity to see first hand how people were doing amazing things online and inspiring ideas that had been brewing for a while.

 Probably the only cool thing about that job as a sales rep that I hated so much was that I got to spend a lot of time talking to people who were already doing business online.

 It was incredible to hear their stories and see how people were living out their lives on their own terms, doing amazing things.

 After the initial feelings of fear and uncertainty overwhelmed me, they gave way to feelings of excitement and anticipation.

 It was incredible to see these people doing business online, generating sales, fulfilling orders, and generating income.

-My time with those customers started to grow as I learned about their business, how they did what they did, how they got started, and
+My time with those customers started to grow as I learned about their business, how they did what they did and how they got started.

 I talked to people who built 6 and 7 figure businesses by selling online through channels like eBay and Amazon out of their home.
 I learned from brick and mortar shops who’s online presence added 100-200 additional sales per day on an average day.
 I learned from people who were selling flatware – plates, cups, silverware, etc. I learned how e-commerce worked.
 I learned how to build business sites.
 I learned how to build how to plan and build big sites.
 I learned how to design beautiful sites.